bertonfederico/k8_healtcare_cluster/README.md

 CMD ["python", "app.py"]
 ```

-The file "requirements.txt" contains the dependencies that such a service needs.
+The file `requirements.txt` contains the dependencies that such a service needs.
 Finally, to deploy the image you need to run the following commands:
 ```sh
 docker build -t fberton98/new_eeg_data_endpoint:latest .